Code-Institute-Submissions/xttrust-explore-romania-/README.md

 * Simple methods of contacting the club.
 * Visually appealing design.
 ### Expectations
-* I expect to know if a form has been submitted properly and if items are not filled in, to be prompted.
 * I expect all links to social media sites to be opened in a new tab.
 * I expect all navigation links to work correctly.
 * I expect screen size not to affect the quality of the website.